chihhsiangsu/session-notebook/shell-and-git/shell-and-git.md

 Make changes on the files in the new branch
 And commit on every step you make
 Step 3
-Push the branch to your remote repository by git push origin "the new branch name"
+Push the branch to your remote repository by git push -u origin "the new branch name" Step 4
+Go to your repository to check the pull request